HenryCaldwell/java-blockchain/READEME.md

 - `sender`: Public key of the sender.
 - `recipient`: Public key of the recipient.
 - `value`: Value of the transaction.
+- `fee`: Value of the transaction fee.
 - `signature`: Digital signature of the transaction.
 - `inputs`: List of transaction inputs.
 - `outputs`: List of transaction outputs.
+- `sequence`: Counter to avoid identical hashes.

 #### Methods
+- `calulateTransactionFee()`: Calculates the transaction fee based on the transaction size and fee rate.
+- `calulateTransactionSize()`: Calculates the size of the transactionin bytes.
 - `calulateHash()`: Calculates the hash of the transaction.
 - `generateSignature(PrivateKey privateKey)`: Generates the digital signature for the transaction using the sender's private key.
 - `verifiySignature()`: Verifies the digital signature of the transaction.